One of the most fascinating castles in Europe is located on a hillside in Germany and has a remarkable history.

 4. Much of the castle was destroyed by wars and lightning

 One of the most remarkable Heidelberg Castle facts is that it was destroyed several times over the course of its history.
-A severe calamity happened in 1537 when the upper castle was completely destroyed by a lightning bolt and subsequent fire.
+A severe calamity happened in 1537 when the upper castle was destroyed by a lightning bolt and subsequent fire.

 This was just 9 years after the main gate was built, something that emphasizes the fact that the castle was continuously being expanded.